Former Kenyan President Kibaki is dead at 90 | Politics

 - Kenya

+Mwai Kibaki, the former Kenyan leader whose distinguished political career was tarnished when he won a second presidential term that was followed by deadly post-election violence, has died at the age of 90.

-Kibaki's death was announced Friday by President Uhuru Kenyatta, who said his passing was a sad day for the country and praised his predecessor as a great Kenyan.
+Kibaki's death was announced Friday by President Uhuru Kenyatta, who said his passing was a sad day for the country and praised his predecessor as a great Kenyan and a statesman.

-"Mwai Kibaki will forever be remembered as a gentleman in Kenyan politics, a brilliant debater, and one who steered development in the country,'' Kenyatta said.
+The cause of death was not given, but Kibaki was in and out of hospitals in recent years as his health failed.
+"Mwai Kibaki will forever be remembered as a gentleman in Kenyan politics, a brilliant debater and one who steered development in the country,'' Kenyatta said, declaring a period of mourning until his funeral is held.
+Kenyatta described Kibaki as a "quintessential patriot whose legacy of civic responsibility will continue to inspire generations of Kenyans."
 Kibaki served two terms as president of the East African country, ruling from 2002 to 2013.
+But his reelection to a second term in 2007 put a dent in his reputation as his victory was disputed by his opponent, Raila Odinga.
+Odinga asserted that the election result had been rigged and that he had really won the poll.
+Hundreds of people were killed in weeks of ethnic violence that followed.

+Amid the stalemate, Kenya exploded into fighting along tribal lines that forced more than 600,000 people from their homes.
+The violence shattered Kenya's standing as a beacon of stability in East Africa.
+The international community led by former U.N.
+Secretary-General Kofi Annan eventually brokered a fragile power-sharing deal between Kibaki and Odinga, who settled for a new role as Kenya's prime minister.
+But the International Criminal Court brought charges of crimes against humanity against Kenyatta, who had backed Kibaki, as well as William Ruto, the current deputy president.
+The ICC later dropped criminal charges against Ruto and Kenyatta, who had been charged for their alleged roles in the violence.
+They denied any wrongdoing.
+In the wake of the violence, Kibaki oversaw a new constitution for Kenya that was aimed at decentralizing powers and reducing persistent ethnic tensions that continue to flare up during electoral seasons.
+The new constitution was praised as having some of the most progressive human rights provisions in the world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)